SAP-samples/cap-cds-hands-on/exercises/04/README.md

 Note how the elements are defined using simple built-in types `Integer` and `String`.

-> "Element" is CAP's term for what we might call a "property" or
+> "Element" is the term in CDS modelling for what we might call a "property" or
 > "field" in other contexts.

 There are some schools of thought that would promote the use of